ParallelMaths/parallel/pages/teachers.md

   struggling, so that you can easily recognise achievement or offer encouragement.
 4. Students will be more motivated if they are part of a class account.
-5. The whole class can collect dimensional rewards, which will result in prizes for the class.
-6. The Parallelogram becomes a routine that builds skill, interest and confidence week after week.
+5. The Parallelogram becomes a routine that builds skill, interest and confidence week after week.
-7. The students will have Para PLUS, rather than Para NORMAL accounts.

 So, why not give it a try.
-Signing up as a teacher is quick, easy and free, and if it is not for you then you drop out at any time.
+[Signing up as a teacher](/signup) is quick, easy and free, and if it is not for you then you drop out at any time.